jobellet/ADHDtools/README.md

 ```

 This command zips the `chrome-extension` folder and starts a small web server with a QR code.
 Scan the code with your phone to download the ZIP file, extract it on your device, then open `chrome://extensions` in Kiwi Browser and use **Load unpacked** to select the extracted folder.

+## Importing ICS Files

+The Calendar tool can load `.ics` files exported from other apps like Google Calendar or Outlook.

+1. Export your calendar as an `.ics` file.
+   - In **Google Calendar** open **Settings → Import & export** and choose **Export** to download a ZIP containing your calendars.
+Extract the `.ics` file from it.
+2. Open the **Calendar** tool and click **Import ICS**.
+3. Select the `.ics` file and the events will appear in the list and be stored locally.

+Only simple events are supported and nothing is uploaded anywhere.

 ## License